mrmechko/awesome-trips-tools/readme.md

 ## Parser Code

+Code and libraries to help run and use TRIPS and its resources

 ### Native TRIPS code

+Original code for TRIPS parsers and components

 - [STEP](http://github.com/wdebeaum/STEP)
 - [WebParser](http://github.com/wdebeaum/webparser) (or [modified webparser](http://github.com/tripslab/webparser))

 ### Wrappers for TRIPS

+External libraries to access TRIPS and resources in other languages.

 - [vagrant-trips](http://github.com/tripslab/vagrant-trips)
 - [pytrips](http://github.com/mrmechko/pytrips)